 “Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort; Who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God.”
 (II Corinthians 1:3-4)

-For information on my latest book, Tales from Toddlers, click HERE.
+To access ordering information for Tales from Toddlers, click HERE.